rajatbutola/LLM_finetuning_for_classification/README.md

 - Batch Size: 8
 - Epochs: 3
 ## Results
 Final evaluation metrics will be printed after training.
-You can expect a high F1-score on the MRPC dataset.
+You can expect a high F1-score on the dataset.